Table of Contents

 - the DSO meter location

-- the Climkit communication infrastructure (Gateway, multi-operator 4G router, PoE Ethernet switch)
+- the Climkit communication infrastructure (Gateway, multi-operator 4G Router, PoE Ethernet switch)

 Assembled in Switzerland with Schneider Electric components, it is available in two variants: